Mont Cenis Pass Railway: Experiments

-Experiments on the new locomotive were carried out between 1863 and 1865 on a purpose built railway of gauge near Whaley Bridge adjacent to - and, at one point, passing under - the Bunsal Incline of the Cromford and High Peak Railway at gradients of 1 in 13 and 1 in 12, with curves up to 2.5 chains radius.
-Early experiments were private but public experiments took place in January.
-They showed that the light locomotive would not work on the 1 in 12 slope without the central rail drive but could tow four wagons weighing 7 tons each with it.
+Experiments on the new locomotive were carried out between 1863 and 1865 on a purpose-built railway of gauge near Whaley Bridge adjacent to—and, at one point, passing under—the Bunsal Incline of the Cromford and High Peak Railway at gradients of 1 in 13 and 1 in 12, with curves up to 2.5 chain radius.
+Early experiments were private, but public experiments took place in January.
+They showed that the light locomotive would not work on the 1-in-12 slope without the central rail drive but could tow four wagons weighing 7 tons each with it.

 Permission to build

 With this information, the Mont Cenis Concessionary Company was formed on 12 April 1864 to obtain concessions from the two governments to build a railway on the public road over the pass until the tunnel should be opened.
-The subscribers were: The Duke of Sutherland, Thomas Brassey, Sir Morton Peto and Edward Betts, James Lister, Thomas Crampton, Alexander Brogden, James Cross, Fell, James Brunlees, Joseph Jopling, T S Cutbill and C. Lowinger.

-Each took one share at £1,000 except that Brassey took three, Fell took two and Peto and Betts took one between them.
+The subscribers were the Duke of Sutherland, Thomas Brassey, Sir Morton Peto, Edward Betts, James Lister, Thomas Crampton, Alexander Brogden, James Cross, Fell, James Brunlees, Joseph Jopling, T S Cutbill, and C. Lowinger.
+Each took one share at £1,000 except that Brassey took three, Fell took two, and Peto and Betts took one between them.

-On behalf of the company Fell approached the French and Italian governments for permission to build the railway.
+On behalf of the company, Fell approached the French and Italian governments for permission to build the railway.
 The governments would not be asked for any money.
 The company expected to make a profit.
 The French government wanted more proof that the scheme was practicable.
-The Italians said they would grant permission if the French did.
-To provide additional evidence a second test line was constructed along the zig-zag section from Lanslebourg to the summit.
-It was 1¼ miles long with a ruling gradient of 1 in 12 and an average of 1 in 13.
-It started at 5,321 feet and rose to 5,815 feet.
+The Italians said that they would grant permission if the French did.
+To provide additional evidence, a second test line was constructed along the zig-zag section from Lanslebourg to the summit.
+It was 1+1/4 mi long with a ruling gradient of 1 in 12 and an average of 1 in 13.
+It started at 5321 ft and rose to 5815 ft.
 Rails were borrowed from the Victor Emmanuel Railway.
 This test line was completed by 23 January 1865.

 Meanwhile, a second locomotive was built by James Cross and Company of St Helens and was the first engine to be sold by him.
 It was designed by Alexander after consultation with Fell.
 Cross was probably used because Brassey's works was very busy.